StudioTV/StudioTV/README.md

 # Hey, I am StudioTV !

 My name is StudioTV, I am the owner of the Youtube Channel [StudioTV](https://www.youtube.com/c/StudioTV).
-I am an engineer in Artificial Intelligence.
+I am a Artificial Intelligence researcher.
 In my free time I am doing videos about Artificial Intelligence, my goal is to make it easy and accessible for everyone.
 On my git, you will find all of my projects explained in my videos.